-HEA 623 TECHNIQUES OF COUNSELING FOR DIVERSE GROUPS AND CULTURES
+HEA 623 COUNSELING TECHNIQUES FOR DIVERSE CULTURES

 Prerequisites: Graduate Standing.
 This course is designed to provide the application and integration of basic counseling skills appropriate for diverse groups and cultures.
 Factors such as ethnicity, race, gender, sexual orientation, family structures, religion/spirituality, disability, class, competency development, self-assessment, intervention strategies and future trends are examined.

-HEA 624 INTERNSHIP/PRACTICUM I
+HEA 624 SUPERVISED PRACTICE I

 Equivalent Course: ADE 624

-HEA 625 INTERNSHIP/PRACTICUM II
+HEA 625 SUPERVISED PRACTICE II